LucaRota4/The_Minority_Reports/frontend/frontend/third_party_license.md

 # Third-Party Licenses

-This document lists third-party components used in Agora and their licenses.
+This document lists third-party components used in The Minority Report and their licenses.

 ---